 That brings us to 100 gallons per day, which I think is doable.
 Now, if you want 7 days of water, that is 700 gallons.
 So you will want to purchase a tank that is at least 700 gallons.

-You also want to account for storing extra water on the property for unexpected situations like a long term draught or even possibly fighting a fire.
+You also want to account for storing extra water on the property for unexpected situations like a long term drought or even possibly fighting a fire.
 Now we are looking at a 1,000 gallon tank.

-If you have a 250 gallon cistern on the back of your truck, you are looking at 4 roundtrips once a week to keep up with your water usage.
+If you have a 250 gallon cistern on the back of your truck, you are looking at 4 round trips once a week to keep up with your water usage.
 You can put a water tank in the bed of your truck and on a trailer and knock that down to 2 trips.
 It sounds like a lot of work, because it is.
 That is why I recommend to only be reliant on a cistern for a partial year or use one while developing another water system.

-Installing an Underground Water Tank
+Installing an Underground Water Cistern

-If your climate freezes during the winter or you have limited space, an underground cistern is a good choice for you.
+If your climate freezes during the winter, or you have limited space, an underground cistern is a good choice for you.

 When choosing the underground option, you need to purchase a cistern that is designed for subterranean use.
 There is extra pressure from the weight of the soil that an underground cistern is specially designed to handle.